-- Maintain distance, at least six feet, between yourself and anyone who is coughing or
+- Maintain distance, at least six feet, between yourself and people who are not your household members.

 - Stay in touch with others by phone, email, or other on-line tools (like Skype and Facebook).

-- Family, friends, neighbors, and caregivers who come to homes to provide support
+- Identify family, friends, neighbors, and caregivers who can provide support

 - If you cannot get extra medications, consider using mail-order for medications.